Serial Monitor on macOS: Terminal Tools and a Native App

 ### Why does macOS say "Resource busy" when I open the port?

 A detached or orphaned `screen` session is still holding it.
-Run `screen -ls` to list sessions and `screen -X -S <name> kill` to end one, or find the process with `lsof /dev/cu.*` and quit it.
+Run `screen -ls` to list sessions and `screen -X -S <name> quit` to end one, or find the process with `lsof /dev/cu.*` and quit it.
 The port frees immediately; you do not need to unplug anything.

 ### My board doesn't show up under /dev/cu.* at all.
 Now what?